-Average long-term US mortgage rate rises to 6.43% this week
+Average long-term US mortgage rate slips to 6.39% this week